yuin/goldmark/.github/ISSUE_TEMPLATE.md

 - [ ] goldmark is fully compliant with the CommonMark.
 Before submitting issue, you **must** read [CommonMark spec](https://spec.commonmark.org/0.29/) and confirm your output is different from [CommonMark online demo](https://spec.commonmark.org/dingus/).
+- [ ] Before you make a feature request, **you should consider implement the new feature as an extension by yourself** .
+To keep goldmark itself simple, most new features should be implemented as an extension.

 Please answer the following before submitting your issue: